daddou-ma/buffer-publish/CONTRIBUTING.md

     # from buffer-publish
     $ yarn run test-update
     ```
-    If it's still failing and you unsure on how to fix it, please leave a comment on the pull request indicating it.
+    If it's still failing and you are unsure on how to fix it, please leave a comment on the pull request indicating it.
     </p>
     </details>
 5. After submitting your pull request, verify that all status checks are passing.